 - Buy 11 or above and get $4.00 off

 HOLDS UP TO FIVE LIVE RABBITS AT A TIME

 Designed by a Victorian rabbit trapper and made in Australia

-Hot dipped galvanized steel spot welded mesh to last for decades of use
+Hot dipped galvanized steel spot welded wire mesh to last for decades of use

 Double-ended for covering small and large burrow openings